chokc03/Todo-APp/README.md

 website : https://chokc03.github.io/Todo-App/

 ### Purpose of the project
-Learning how states interacts with other components and how to pass in the props into another component.
+- Learning how states interacts with other components and how to pass in the props into another component.
+- Learn how to optimize callback functions

 ### Used Skills
 - React